shreyahavaldar/inli/README.md

 ```
 @misc{havaldar2025entailedlinesincorporatingimplication,
       title={Entailed Between the Lines: Incorporating Implication into NLI},
-      author={Shreya Havaldar and Hamidreza Alvari and Alex Fabrikant and John Palowitch and Mohammad Javad Hosseini and Senaka Buthpitiya},
+      author={Shreya Havaldar and Hamidreza Alvari and John Palowitch and Mohammad Javad Hosseini and Senaka Buthpitiya and Alex Fabrikant},
       year={2025},
       eprint={2501.07719},
       archivePrefix={arXiv},